cbvargas5/Ethereum-Wallet/README.md

 ## Using Ethereum Wallet

 ```
-* On initial load, application will generate new Ehtereum Wallet
+On initial load, application will generate new Ethereum Wallet

-* When ready, press "Generate New Wallet" to generate new wallet
+When ready, press "Generate New Wallet" to generate new wallet
 ```

 Add run commands and examples you think users will find useful.
 Provide an options reference for bonus points!